 Pedro expresses "Maltiox".
-Mayan for thank you, to everyone who has shown interest in the Mayans and their ancestry.
+Mayan Tz'utujil language for Thank You, to everyone who has shown interest in the Mayans and their ancestry.
 Much gratitude to the individuals who visit this page, and share these links.
 Your choices to be interested in, and curious about, Mayan people encourages Mayans as individuals to be in the world and come out in public ways interacting and making new friends.

 Seen from behind, the women and men hold bundles of maize (corn), wildflowers and candles.
 They wear the colorful handloomed clothing of the region.
 Artist Lorenzo Cruz Sunu explains, "The colors of the corn symbolize the four cardinal directions to the Maya.
 White represents north, yellow is south, black is for west and red is east.
 The candles symbolize the four ethnic groups of Guatemala – the Maya, Garífunas, Xincas and Ladinos.
 For me, this painting is more than something pretty.
 It has a meaning, and this symbolism was my inspiration."

 "I was born in a beautiful town on the shores of Lake Atitlán.
 I'm the second of eight children and our mother tongue is Tz'utujil.
 My father is a farmer and my mother is a homemaker – neither had an inclination for art.
 But from the time I was a child, I felt a great love for colors and designs."

 "It was exciting to go to school, because I loved to draw and art was my favorite class.
 When I was 11, I told my father I wanted to learn to paint and asked for permission to take classes.
 But he laughed and didn't take me seriously.
 I felt so sad, but anyway, I kept on drawing and painting at home when I had a free moment.
 Today, I understand, because our economic situation was very difficult in those days and extra classes outside the school day weren't a priority for us."